 What we will do with your information

 Your information helps us decide whether to look more closely at an organisation’s compliance with equality and human rights law.

 We will make a record of your concern and decide whether to take any action on it.
-When doing this, we will take into account our strategic plan, business plan and our compliance and enforcement policy.
+When doing this, we will take into account our litigation and enforcement policy.

 Even if we don’t take immediate action, the information you provide may help to shape our plans for future work.